cami168d/Hello-world/README.md

 # Hello-world
-This is my forst repository
+This is my first repository.
-I'm looking forward to learning more
+I'm looking forward to learning more.